brillout/wildcard-api/docs/blog/rest-rpc.md

 For an API to be called REST, it needs to follow *all* REST levels.

-The last level, REST level-5, stipulates that an API should only consists of CRUD operations on a list of data models.
+The last level, REST level-5, stipulates that an API should only consist of CRUD operations on a list of data models.
 This list of data models is usually called the API schema.

 &nbsp;